vesperix/libvxsdr/docs/source/building.rst

 (``cmake -B build``) with the option ``-D VXSDR_PYTHON_BINDINGS=OFF``, which removes the dependencies on Python and its development files.

-Installing prerequisites on Ubuntu 22.04 or later
+Installing dependencies on Ubuntu 22.04 or later
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. highlight:: text